top of page

 Teaching/learning methods:

-The general issues will be covered by the instructor in a lecture format with Q&A; homework questions will be posed at the end of each lecture.
+The general issues will be covered by the instructor in a lecture format with Q&A; homework questions for discussion will be posed for each lecture.
 Special topics will be dealt with in presentations (30 minutes max) and discussion by students’ teams; two topics per session.

 Learning outcomes:

-Students will learn about the main macroeconomic developments in the EU over the past 25 years, and gain knowledge and a broad analytic understanding of the evolving patterns of macroeconomic policy settings, governance mechanism and institutional design at the Community level.
+Students will be offered a quick historical refresher of the run-up to the euro, learn about the main macroeconomic developments in the EU over the past 25 years, and gain knowledge and a broad analytic understanding of the evolving patterns of macroeconomic policy settings, governance mechanisms and institutional designs at the Community level, set against the background of perennial tensions in the integration process.
 Students will practise literature search, exercise teamwork, and improve presentation techniques and discussion proficiency.

 Attendance requirements:

-Students must not miss more than two sessions, attendance at the introductory session (October 13) is mandatory for students’ teams work assignment.
+Students must not miss more than two sessions; additionally, attendance at the introductory session (October 17) for students’ teams work assignment, and at the final Q & A session (January 23) is mandatory.

 Assessment: